 The Asahi-class (also knows as the 25DD-class) destroyer is a moderately-sized multi-mission destroyer class designed to complement Japan’s larger Kongo and Atago-class Aegis destroyers.
 The Asahi class is based on the previous Akizuki class and displaces around 5,000 tons.
 The vessels are fitted with two LM2500 gas turbines in a relatively rare combined gas-electric and gas (COGLAG) hybrid powertrain which allows the class to reach 30 knots.
 Its main weapons system is a 32-cell Mk 41 Vertical Launch System (VLS) which is loaded with quad-packed Evolved Sea Sparrow Missiles (ESSMs) and Vertical Launch Anti-Submarine Rockets (VL-ASROCs).
 Other anti-submarine weapons systems include two triple lightweight torpedo launchers and an SH-60K anti-submarine helicopter.
 Anti-ship capability is provided by eight Type 90 anti-ship missiles in static box launchers.

 With its large quantity of medium-range ESSMs, the Asahi class is well-suited for escort duty and capable of defending against massed cruise missile attacks.
-Since the PLA has formidable land-based, air-based, surface-based, and submarine-based cruise missile launching capabilities, the Asahi class’s air defense capabilities will prove useful defending lightly-armed ships such as the Izumo class but also Japan’s Kongo-class destroyers, which are not yet equipped with Aegis Baseline 9 and thus cannot engage cruise missile threats while in ballistic missile defense mode.
-With its Type 90 anti-ship missiles and anti-submarine helicopter, the Akizuki-class can operate independently of other vessels and perform sea control missions as well.
+Since the PLA has a formidable land-based, air-based, surface-based, and submarine-based cruise missile arsenal, the Asahi class’s large quantity of ESSMs will provide important resistance to saturation attacks.
+Moreover, Japan’s Kongo-class destroyers are not yet equipped with Aegis Baseline 9 and thus cannot engage cruise missile threats while in ballistic missile defense mode, a shortcoming which the Asahi class will help mitigate when the two operate in tandem.

 A New Amphibious Rapid Deployment Brigade